 Global Future Councils

 Crescent Enterprises is a member in two of the World Economic Forum’s Global Future Councils that bring together some 700 thought leaders in business, government, academia, and civil society to develop ideas and strategies to prepare the world for the Fourth Industrial Revolution.
-Crescent Enterprises’ CEO, Badr Jafar, is a member of the think tank The Future of the Humanitarian System Council, whereas Crescent Enterprises’ Vice President – Corporate Development and Investments Tushar Singhvi is a member of The Future of Economic Growth and Social Inclusion Council.
+Crescent Enterprises’ CEO, Badr Jafar, is a member of the Forum’s Future of the Humanitarian System Council, and Crescent Enterprises’ Director, CE-Ventures, Tushar Singhvi is a member of its Future of Economic Growth and Social Inclusion Council.

-Crescent Enterprises is a member of the World Economic Forum’s Partnering Against Corruption Initiative.
+Crescent Enterprises is a member of the World Economic Forum’s Partnering Against Corruption Initiative (PACI).
 This is one of the strongest cross-industry collaborative efforts addressing corruption, transparency, and emerging market risks.
 The initiative aims for a global anti-corruption agenda.

 MENA Regional Business Council

 Crescent Enterprises is involved as a member of the World Economic Forum’s MENA Regional Business Council in the Actionable Policy Reforms Initiative aimed at increasing competitiveness and improving the business climate in the MENA region.
 Under this initiative, Crescent Enterprises worked with the Pearl Initiative in leading efforts to develop a key pillar for a white paper issued by the MENA Regional Business Council.
 The result of that work was the report Corporate Governance for Competitiveness in the Middle East and North Africa.